NSSWITCH.CONF(5) File Formats and Configurations NSSWITCH.CONF(5)

 system or internal failure.

-NOTFOUND Source responded "no such entry"
+NOTFOUND Source responded "

 TRYAGAIN Source is busy or not responding,